Lancashire County Cricket Club: Early successes

-The early Lancashire side was reliant upon amateurs, which led to problems; although they were happy to play at Old Trafford, they were less willing to travel to away fixtures.
-During the early 1870s, the team was dominated by A. N. Hornby’s batting.
+The early Lancashire team was reliant upon amateurs, which led to problems; although they were happy to play at Old Trafford, they were less willing to travel to away fixtures.
+During the early 1870s, the team was dominated by A. N. Hornby's batting.
 The team's standard of cricket improved with the arrival of two professional players, Dick Barlow and Alex Watson.
-The impact of Barlow and Hornby was such that their batting partnership was immortalised in the poem At Lord’s by Francis Thompson.
+The impact of Barlow and Hornby was such that their batting partnership was immortalised in the poem At Lord's by Francis Thompson.
 The team was further enhanced by A. G. Steel, an amateur sometimes considered second only to W. G. Grace as the country's best all rounder; Johnny Briggs, a professional from Sutton-in-Ashfield and the only player to score 10,000 runs and take 1,000 wickets for Lancashire; and wicket-keeper Dick Pilling, who in 1891 was rated by Wisden Cricketers' Almanack as the second-best wicket-keeper in the world behind Jack Blackham.
 As Lancashire's consistency improved, so did their support: in 1878, 28,000 over three days watched Lancashire play Gloucestershire.

 The club's first success came in 1879, when the majority of the cricket press – except for Wisden – agreed that Lancashire and Nottinghamshire were joint champions.
 Lancashire was the champion county in 1881 and again shared the title with Nottinghamshire in 1882.

 Dick Barlow carried his bat for just 5 not out in Lancashire's total of 69 in two and a half hours against Nottinghamshire on a treacherous, rain-affected Trent Bridge pitch in July 1882.
 Barlow and his longtime opening partner Hornby are the opening batsmen immortalised in the famous poem by Francis Thompson.
 In 1884, Old Trafford became the second ground, after The Oval, to stage a Test match in England.
 Though it rained on the first day, 12,000 spectators attended on the second; the match between England and Australia resulted in a draw.

 Controversy emerged during the 1880s; Kent and Nottinghamshire objected to the bowling actions of John Crossland and George Nash.
 Nottinghamshire even went as far as refusing to play against Lancashire.
 Although the 1880s was a period of controversy and modest results for the club, it was also a time in which some club records were established.
 In 1885 George Kemp (later 1st Baron Rochdale) scored Lancashire's first century in a Roses Match.
 In that same year Johnny Briggs and Dick Pilling set a first-class record partnership for the tenth wicket of 173 that stood until 1899 and has not been bettered by Lancashire.
 The club shared the title of champions with Surrey in 1889.

 A 1908 cigarette card of Archie MacLaren who captained the club from 1894 to 1896 and holds the record for the highest first-class score by an Englishman.